 5. Leverage Pinterest SEO and Trends

-Pinterest marketing success requires understanding the platform’s search capabilities.
-As a visual search engine, Pinterest relies heavily on keyword optimization and trend awareness to surface your content to interested users.
+Pinterest marketing success depends on understanding how the platform handles search engine optimization.
+As a visual search engine, Pinterest relies heavily on keyword placement and trend relevance to get your Pinterest pins in front of the right audience, critical when growing with Pinterest for Blogging.

 Leverage Pinterest SEO and Trends